prosyslab/flip/README.md

 To reproduce our main experimental data, you can execute the above commands.

+Note that It would take some time to reproduce whole experimental data.

 The format of the results is the following.
 ```
 Project     Case    Rank